reality66/cart66-cloud-wp/readme.txt

 PCI Compliance is a set of requirements that your business needs to meet in order to accept credit card payments.
 If you are using Cart66 Cloud for your e-commerce, then your website is PCI compliant.
 If you are not using Cart66 Cloud then you need to handle all of the PCI requirements on your own.
 Becoming PCI compliant on your own is very expensive and challenging.
 For more information about PCI compliance, see [What you need to know about PCI compliance](https://cart66.com/blog/what-you-need-to-know-about-pci-compliance/ "PCI Compliance").

 == Changelog ==

+= 2.3.5 =
+- Update/Fix: Remove all references to the select2 library, which was causing issues with some themes and plugins.

 = 2.3.4 =
 - Fix: Yet another fix related to product post types and their associations with product SKUs in the cloud.
 If more than 1 product post type was associated with the same product SKU in the cloud, the Refresh Product Info process would only update the first one.
 This fix makes it so all of them get updated as they should.